Baked Apples Recipe

 baked apples recipe

-Ready in just minutes this Baked Apple recipe is a HIT every time its made.
-Generally, there are no leftovers and you can make this dish for a variety of meals.
+Ready in just minutes this Baked Apple recipe is a HIT every time it’s made.
+Generally, there are no leftovers and you can make this dish all the time without any quilt whatsoever!

-It’s great for breakfast but also doubles as a healthy option for dessert and great to take to potlucks.
+It’s great for breakfast but also doubles as a healthy option for dessert and is great to take to potlucks.
 If you are feeling a little adventurous, you could drizzle a homemade glaze over the top to sweeten it up.
-We do this on rare occasions and its all the rave with my kids.
+A wholesome and delicious recipe that even the kids will love with a side of ice cream.

 baked apples recipe